 Step 2: Identify what you want to measure

 For example, C21: Patient Trauma captures in-hospital injuries such as fractures, dislocations, burns and asphyxiation.
-If C21 has been identified as a "high volume" clinical group for your facility/organization you will want to determine which codes contribute the majority of harm (e.g. fracture, burns, etc.).
+If C21 has been identified as a "high volume" clinical group for your facility/organization you will want to determine which codes contribute to the majority of harm (e.g., fracture, burns, etc.).
 If fractures are the focus of your audit, you may want to measure the number of fractures due to falls.
-To understand what contributed to the fall you may need to know where the fall occurred (from bed, wet floor, etc.) and if the patient had a fall risk assessment and medication review on admission, etc.
+To understand what contributed to the fall you may need to know where the fall occurred (from bed, wet floor, etc.) and whether the patient had a fall risk assessment, and medication review on admission, etc.

 Step 3: Identify your patient population

 Once your team has identified a clinical group to explore, with the help of the multidisciplinary team you will need to identify the patient population for study.
 For instance, you may decide to review all cases included in the clinical group or focus on a specific unit or patient population (e.g. medical, surgical, obstetrical, etc.).

 Step 4: Determine your sample size for the chart audit

 Sample size is at the discretion of your facility/organization.
 For a chart audit you may arbitrarily choose a sample size; the minimum is usually 10 to 20 charts or 10 per cent of the population.
 For steps on determining a statistically valid sample size see: http://patientsafetyed.duhs.duke.edu/module_b/steps/step4.html

 A small sample can be effective in QI to help identify themes, understand the patient experience and explore patient care processes.
 However, findings from a small sample should be used cautiously when considering applicability across an entire population.